megsssss/Digital_OOH/README.md

 ## Where I Used AI Heavily

-- **Market research synthesis** — I used Claude to help organise and fact-check market data from EY, FICCI-EY, Mordor Intelligence, and Media4Growth.
+- **Market research synthesis** I used Claude to help organise and fact-check market data from EY, FICCI-EY, Mordor Intelligence, and Media4Growth.
 All statistics cited in the strategy doc are from primary reports.
-- **Boilerplate React/Node code** — The component structure and Express routes were AI-assisted.
+- **Boilerplate React/Node code**  The component structure and Express routes were AI-assisted.
 The data design (which cities, which campaigns, which rate cards, the revenue-at-risk formula) was done by me.
-- **Document formatting** — The Word doc was generated programmatically using the `docx` JS library.
+- **Document formatting** The Word doc was generated programmatically using the `docx` JS library.

 **Where I didn't use AI:**
-- The city selection rationale — that's my judgment about Indian geography and OOH market dynamics.
+- The city selection rationale that's my judgment about Indian geography and OOH market dynamics.
-- The "What I'd Push Back On" section — written by me, directly.
+- The "What I'd Push Back On" section written by me, directly.
-- The OOH observation (Section 4 of the doc) — real, personal.
+- The OOH observation (Section 4 of the doc) real, personal.

 ---

 ## If I Ran Out of Time

 I ran out of time on:
-- A real-time ping monitor (cron job that actually pings screens and updates status) — the architecture is there in `server.js` but I'd wire it to `node-cron` properly in production
+- A real-time ping monitor (cron job that actually pings screens and updates status) the architecture is there in `server.js` but I'd wire it to `node-cron` properly in production
-- Map visualisation — I'd use Mapbox GL JS to show site locations with status dots.
+- Map visualisation -I'd use Mapbox GL JS to show site locations with status dots.
 The lat/lng coordinates are all seeded.
-- WhatsApp alert integration — the logical alert channel for Indian media owners
+- WhatsApp alert integration -the logical alert channel for Indian media owners

 ---